JonahBreslow/MNIST_ML/README.md

 # MNIST_ML
 An exploration of Michael Neilsen's Machine/Deep Learning book.
-Contains python scripts and proofs in text files.
+Contains python scripts and proofs for the exercises in his book.

 Prerequisites:
 - Basic python programming skills (OR proficiency in google / Stackoverflow).